mmakos/HPC/README.md

 Both *estimateVideo.py* and *proceedVideo.py* modules works with *.bag* file (any RGBD stream saved by rospy library (used for RealSense sensor, by it can be used also for Tiago robot sensor), *.oni* files (not tested yet, doubt it will be used), regular video file (no depth frames though) and finally with images folder (images has to have on 4th position from end letter d for depth and c for color frame and has to be in alphabetical order).
 *estimateVideo.py* module works with RealSense live stream as well.

 Usage of above modules is described below.

 ### Running
+All scripts has to be run from main directory (`/HPC`).
+It can require to add some directories from AlphaPose/OpenPose to path or edit configs of those libraries (ex.
+AlphaPose takes YOLO detector model from path relative to itself `detector/yolo/cfg...`, so you will have to prepend it with `external/AlphaPose`).

 The only module that is needed for viewing stream from camera with estimated poses is run.py.
 This module is also an example of using this system by developers (it contains examples of getting data).

 If you are a developer and you want to use that data some other way, you need to use wrapper and camera modules.
 Usage of that modules is shown in run.py module (with comments).